JeffIrwin/syntran/README.md

 ### If statements and for loops

-If, else if, and else statements work like you would expect for languages similar to C.  Like rust, parentheses around the if condition are optional:
+If, else if, and else statements work like you would expect for languages similar to C.  Like Rust, parentheses around the if condition are optional:

 ```cpp
 let condition = false;